 How to Cut a Branch with a Bow Saw

-This is an easy job for the bow saw because you can easily trim and prune a tree.
-A bow saw will be an excellent choice if you’re targeting a lower branch that you can access while standing on the ground.
+This job is easy for the bow saw because you can easily trim and prune a tree.
+A bow saw will be an excellent choice if you’re targeting a lower branch you can access while standing on the ground.
 For a taller branch, a pole saw will be a better choice.

 Here are the steps to follow.